lorforlinux/docs.beagleboard.io/boards/beagley/ai/02-quick-start.rst

 What's included in the box?
 ****************************

-.. todo:: Update BeagleY-AI what's included in the box section as per production release.

 When you purchase a BeagleY-AI, you'll get the following in the box:

 1. `BeagleY-AI <https://www.beagleboard.org/boards/beagley-ai>`_